Canadian-Geospatial-Platform/app.geo.ca-v2/README.md

 - set the correct version of npm as indicated by the `.nvmrc` file. see [nvm](https://github.com/nvm-sh/nvm) for macos/linux and [nvm-windows](https://github.com/coreybutler/nvm-windows) for windows.
 - open a new terminal
 - install dependencies: `npm i`
 - enshure the correct [secrets](https://sst.dev/chapters/handling-secrets-in-sst.html) are configured.
+(Use npx instead of pnpm).
 - enshure your login and logout url's are configured correctly in aws cognito.

   - Allowed callback URLs